OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 Balaam replied, “Well, I have come to you now.
 But can I say just anything?
 I must speak only what God puts in my mouth.”

 ## Numbers 22:39
-Then Balaam went with Balak to Kiriath Huzoth.
+Balaam then accompanied Balak to Kiriath Huzoth.

 ## Numbers 22:40
 Balak offered cattle and sheep, and shared them with Balaam and the officials who were with him.